adore-school-acct/gr11-law-notes/content/U4 - Civil Law and Disputes/cy-exam-review.md

 - S.C.C. upholds Ontario Court of Appeal ruling
 - Rosa Becker never received share of property bcz.
 Lothar refused Court's decision

+**Legal Significance**

+- established the principle where one party should not benefit unjustly from the expense of the other
+- recognition of property rights during cohabitation
+- confirmed that contributions beyond money count (i.e. household labour, support)

 ### Case: *F.H.* v. *McDougall* (2008), S.C.C.
 53 (CanLII)

 **Background**